pemblabs/edgar-mod/README.md

 ## Overview

-The Edgar Mode System is a Python application that utilizes the SEC's EDGAR database to search for filings related to security breaches.
+The Edgar Mod System is a Python application that utilizes the SEC's EDGAR database to search for filings related to security breaches.
 When a new breach is reported, the system sends a notification to a specified Slack channel via a webhook.